Search for heavy resonances decaying to ZZ or ZW and axion-like particles mediating nonresonant ZZ or ZH production at

 Uncertainties in the jet energy scale and resolution~\cite{CMS-PAS-JME-16-003} affect both the normalization and the shape of the signal samples.
 The momenta of the reconstructed jets are varied according to the uncertainties in the jet energy scale and resolution, and the selection efficiencies and signal shapes are reevaluated using these modified samples.
 This procedure results in a change of 1--2\% in the normalization of the resolved categories; the largest change in the normalization of the boosted categories is 0.3\%.
 These sources of uncertainty are responsible for the largest signal shape systematic uncertainty.

 The uncertainty in the boosted \V boson identification efficiency and the groomed mass scale and resolution~\cite{Khachatryan2014} are responsible for a 7\% signal normalization uncertainty in the merged category of the analysis.
 These are measured in data and simulation in an almost pure selection of semileptonic \ttbar events where boosted \PW bosons produced in top quark decays are separated from the combinatorial \ttbar background by means of a simultaneous fit to the soft-drop merged-jet mass.
 The uncertainties in the soft-drop mass scale and resolution are propagated to the groomed jet mass, and the impact on the selection efficiency of signal and \ZV background is taken into account.
+The simulated \tauto distributions have been found to be similar for boosted \PW, \PZ, and \PH bosons, allowing the same signal normalization uncertainty to be applied to all boosted bosons.
 An additional uncertainty affecting the signal normalization is included to account for the extrapolation of the uncertainties extracted from a \ttbar sample at typical jet \pt of 200\GeV to higher regimes, yielding an uncertainty of 2.6--6\%.